Metal–organic framework: Catalysis

 MOFs have potential as heterogeneous catalysts, although applications have not been commercialized.
 Their high surface area, tunable porosity, diversity in metal and functional groups make them especially attractive for use as catalysts.
-Zeolites are extraordinarily useful in catalysis.
-Zeolites are limited by the fixed tetrahedral coordination of the Si/Al connecting points and the two-coordinated oxide linkers.
-Fewer than 200 zeolites are known.
+Zeolites are extraordinarily useful in catalysis; however, zeolites are limited by the fixed tetrahedral coordination of the Si/Al connecting points and the two-coordinated oxide linkers, and fewer than 200 zeolites are known.
 In contrast with this limited scope, MOFs exhibit more diverse coordination geometries, polytopic linkers, and ancillary ligands (F−, OH−, H2O among others).
 It is also difficult to obtain zeolites with pore sizes larger than 1 nm, which limits the catalytic applications of zeolites to relatively small organic molecules (typically no larger than xylenes).
 Furthermore, mild synthetic conditions typically employed for MOF synthesis allow direct incorporation of delicate functionalities into the framework structures.
 Such a process would not be possible with zeolites or other microporous crystalline oxide-based materials because of the harsh conditions typically used for their synthesis (e.g., calcination at high temperatures to remove organic templates).
-Metal-Organic Framework MIL-101 is one of the most used MOFs for catalysis incorporating different transition metals such as Cr.
+Metal–organic framework MIL-101 is one of the most used MOFs for catalysis incorporating different transition metals such as Cr.
 However, the stability of some MOF photocatalysts in aqueous medium and under strongly oxidizing conditions is very low.

 Zeolites still cannot be obtained in enantiopure form, which precludes their applications in catalytic asymmetric synthesis, e.g., for the pharmaceutical, agrochemical, and fragrance industries.
 Enantiopure chiral ligands or their metal complexes have been incorporated into MOFs to lead to efficient asymmetric catalysts.
 Even some MOF materials may bridge the gap between zeolites and enzymes when they combine isolated polynuclear sites, dynamic host–guest responses, and a hydrophobic cavity environment.
 MOFs might be useful for making semi-conductors.
 Theoretical calculations show that MOFs are semiconductors or insulators with band gaps between 1.0 and 5.5 eV which can be altered by changing the degree of conjugation in the ligands indicating its possibility for being photocatalysts.